ergawy/llvm-project/flang/docs/DoConcurrentConversionToOpenMP.md

 end do
 ```

-Both of the above loops are modeleld as:
+Both of the above loops are modelled as:

 ```mlir
 fir.do_loop %arg0 = %11 to %12 step %c1 unordered {